kevinsunny1996/E2E-Data-Science-Pipelines/README.md

 - Uses API key , so its easier for people dipping their feet in the world of data to implement extraction logic.
 - Has separate links to fetch reddit posts related to a game as well which can be further used for sentiment analysis.

-Using the setup that will be talked about below, we would be fetching close to `250` pages worth of gaming data which is currently present at the time of writing in RAWG API side!!!
+Using the setup that will be talked about below, we would be fetching close to `400`+ pages worth of gaming data which is currently present at the time of writing in RAWG API side!!!

-There are 5 input files that will be created as part of JSON flattening / normalization to load to respective Bigquery tables resulting in total: `250*5` = `1250` files!!!
+There are 5 input files that will be created as part of JSON flattening / normalization to load to respective Bigquery tables resulting in total: `400*5` = `2000` files!!!

-Each table will contain on an average `40 rows` of gaming related data so close to `1250*40` = `50000` 50k rows will be loaded onto Bigquery for this project!!!
+Each table will contain on an average `40 rows` of gaming related data so close to `2000*40` = `80000` 80k rows will be loaded onto Bigquery for this project as an estimate!!!

 Flow Diagram
 =============